jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 ---
 title: Façade Design Pattern
-description: It’s just an illusion making a task appear easier than it really is.
+description: A Façade is just an illusion making a task appear easier than it really is.
 unlisted: true
 ---
 ![Movie Facade](https://static.ferrovial.com/wp-content/uploads/sites/3/2018/03/13150850/set-for-a-movie.png)